 Many who oppose the no win no fee personal injury claims process say that whiplash is a made up injury and abused by claimants looking for a quid or two.
 However, anyone who has sustained a whiplash injury knows the truth.
 Whiplash can cause serious pain, ongoing discomfort and prevent people living their life as usual.
 In some cases, people can suffer permanent injuries as a result.
 By seeking compensation, claimants can win a settlement to cover the pain and distress of their whiplash injuries, recover any losses (including lost wages) and access rehabilitation therapies.

 Claims for whiplash compensation are usually an easy matter to resolve and can be settled within a short period, usually 3-6 months from the date a whiplash claim is started.
-But how can you know if you have a valid claim?
+But before you can win a settlement, you need to know if you actually have whiplash and a valid claim.

 People injured in a car accident are often not sure what to do next after such a traumatic and upsetting event.
-Whiplash injuries often take a few hours or even a few days to become painful, so it is often the case that victims don’t always receive immediate treatment from a doctor or hospital.
+Whiplash injuries can take a few hours or even a few days to become painful, so victims don’t always receive immediate treatment from a doctor or hospital.
 However, medical evidence will be needed to support a claim for compensation and prove to the defendant that you have suffered a whiplash injury, and it will also prove the severity of your injury.

 Making a strong, valid whiplash compensation claim

-The sooner you start your claim for whiplash compensation, the sooner we can help you make sure that you have the maximum chance of succeeding with your claim.
+The sooner you start your claim, the sooner we can help you make sure that you have the maximum chance of succeeding.
 We can run through an accident claim checklist, help you to make sure that you have reported the accident to the right people and give your whiplash compensation claim the best chance of succeeding.

-All accidents and claims for whiplash compensation should be reviewed on an individual basis.
-No two accidents are the same and with this in mind, it is vital that you seek proper advice so that you know whether or not you have a viable claim for whiplash compensation.
-However, there are some basic pointers that can help you identify where you stand regarding the strength of a claim or otherwise.
+No two accidents are the same and with this in mind, it is vital that you seek proper advice so that you know whether or not you have a viable claim.
+However, there are some basic pointers that can help you identify where you stand regarding the strength of a claim or otherwise:

-- Have you been involved in a road traffic accident that was not your fault?
+- Have you been involved in an accident that was not your fault?

-- Have you developed whiplash related symptoms – stiffness in neck, shoulders and upper back, pain and discomfort?
+- Have you developed whiplash related symptoms – pain or stiffness in neck, shoulders or upper back?

 - Have you received medical treatment, seen a GP or been to A&E?